German Shorthaired PointerPublished: Last updated: by Kyle J. Larson

-The GSP sheds a small amount throughout the year with more shedding at certain times.
-It’s helpful to brush them to remove loose hairs and prevent them from ending up all over the house.
+The GSP sheds a small amount throughout the year, with more shedding at certain times.
+Therefore, it’s helpful to brush them to remove loose hairs and prevent them from ending up all over the house.
 Bathing can also help remove some hairs.
-They need their ears checked and cleaned occasionally and their nails trimmed.
+In addition, they need their ears checked and cleaned occasionally and their nails trimmed.

 German Shorthaired Pointer Health